cdluminate/ProdL/VIU/smanual.md

 The password is the same as your JHED account.
 So the SSH authentication was setup with LDAP.

+Troubleshooting: If you get denied for ssh connection due to too many times of wrong password, your IP address will be temporarily banned for ~15 minutes.
+Use RSA key to avoid that.

 #### 1.2.1.
 SSH Connextion w/ RSA Key

 Google `ssh-keygen` and create a keypair for ssh access.
 This step can be